The Rosary has always been a powerful weapon against terror throughout history:

 In 1571, the Islamic troops advanced towards Rome.
 The Christians were terrified.
 They gathered in St. Peter’s Square at the Vatican on October 7, 1571.
 They were crying from fear.
 The Pope told them to “Pray the Rosary”.
 On that day, the Christians won the battle of Lepanto and the invaders were defeated.
 After 2 years, Pope Gregorius XIII declared October 7 the Feast of the Rosary.

 A 100 years later, Islamic troops surrounded Vienna, the capital of the Holy Roman Empire, for 10 years.
-The King of Poland, Jean Sobiski, was guiding the European Christian troops.
+The King of Poland, John III Sobieski, was guiding the European Christian troops.
 When he saw that victory was something impossible, he climbed up a hill, cried out to Mary, holding in his hands the Rosary.
 The Christians of Vienna began to pray in processions the rosary.
 The invaders left the city and withdrew.
 That was on September 13, 1683.
 Following the victory, the King of Poland asked the Pope to consecrate the whole month of October to honor the Rosary.

 Today, we are called to use this weapon once again to defeat terror & hatred in the world.
 Pray the Rosary.